Your Freedom Has Two Common Obstacles

 The first obstacle shows up when you turn good things into obligations.
 A past promise or a goal you made can become an obligation.
 When you do that, you change a “want to” into a “have to,” draining energy from your life.

 The same can be true for commitments.
-They can block our sense of making the choice to commit in the first place.
+They can block our sense of choice in the first place.
 Worse, commitments are used to manipulate behavior into compliance.
 For example, your marriage vows are a commitment.
 Are they a choice or an obligation?
-Do you have to stay married or want to stay married?
+Do you have to stay married, or do you want to stay married?
 How about obedience to God?
 Do you have to obey God, or do you want to?
 Do you have to love others, or do you want to?

 See if you notice a difference when you read the following sentences out loud.